-Autonomy and control - Q3a, Q3b, Q3c, Q3d, Q3e, Q3f, Q5b Raising concerns - Q19a, Q19b, Q23e, Q23f
+Questions included: Autonomy and control - Q3a, Q3b, Q3c, Q3d, Q3e, Q3f, Q5b Raising concerns - Q19a, Q19b, Q23e, Q23f to show initiative in my role.

 Please note, where there are less than 11 responses for a question this data is not shown in the chart to protect the confidentiality of staff and reliability of results.